We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Prepare only raw pumpkins for your guinea pig because they can’t digest cooked foods.

-Wash all the pumpkins correctly in order to avoid all dirt and unwanted chemicals including bacteria and other fatal microorganisms.
+Wash all the pumpkins correctly to avoid all dirt and unwanted chemicals including bacteria and other fatal microorganisms.

-Remove all seeds prior to feeding your guinea pigs.
+Remove all seeds before feeding your guinea pigs.

 Limit the amount of pumpkin by considering all the other food and treats you allow your guinea pig.